-Here, $\rho$ is the air or fluid density, V is the speed of the fluid, and $A_L$ and $A_D$ are measures of the area of the object.
+Here, ρ is the air or fluid density, V is the speed of the fluid, and A_L and A_D are measures of the area of the object.
 Various measures of area are used in practice - when you look up values for drag coefficients you have to check what's been used.
 The object's total surface area could be used.
-Vehicle
+Vehicle manufacturers usually use the projected frontal area (equal to car height x car width for practical purposes) when reporting drag coefficient.
+C_L and C_D are dimensionless, so they have no units.
 The drag and lift coefficients are not constant, but depend on a number of factors, including:

 - 1. The shape of the object - 2.
 The object's orientation relative to the flow (aerodynamicists refer to this as the 'angle of attack') - 3.
-The fluid's viscosity $\eta$ , mass density $\rho$ , flow speed V and the object's size.
-Size can be quantified by $\sqrt{A_L}$ or $\sqrt{A_D}$ ; other numbers are often used too.
-For example, to quantify the drag force acting on a sphere we use its diameter D. Dimensional analysis shows that $C_D$ and $C_L$ can only depend on these factors through a dimensionless constant known as 'Reynold's number', defined as
+The fluid's viscosity η , mass density ρ , flow speed V and the object's size.
+Size can be quantified by $\sqrt{A_L}$ or $\sqrt{A_D}$; other numbers are often used too.
+For example, to quantify the drag force acting on a sphere we use its diameter D. Dimensional analysis shows that C_D and C_L can only depend on these factors through a dimensionless constant known as 'Reynold's number', defined as